stufield/stufield/README.md

   - survival analyses
   - ensemble methods
-- I am a proponent of the open-source software, conducting the majority of my research/analysis via Linux toolkits, R, and the RStudio IDE.
+- I am a proponent of the open-source software, conducting the majority of my research/analysis via Linux toolkits, R, and the `RStudio/Posit` IDE.
 - I promote conforming to the adherence of so-called "tidy" data, a philosophy of data science designed to share underlying data structure, grammar, and format which facilitates the generation